 APPEALS FOR TUITION AND FEES REFUND

-Medical Reasons: injury or illness that requires a prolonged absence.
-A doctor’s statement (on physician’s letterhead) is required and must declare that the medical condition impairs the student’s ability to attend or complete classes.
+- Medical reasons such as injury or illness of the student or family member** that require an extended absence from class.
+A doctor’s statement (on physician’s letterhead) is required to be submitted with the appeal and must state that the medical condition impairs the student’s ability to attend or complete classes.

-Natural Disaster or other similar situation (that can be documented).
+- Natural disaster or similar situations that can be documented

-*In the case of illness or injury, a family member is defined as the spouse, minor or dependent children/stepchildren/foster children (including wards and children for whom the student is legal guardian), or parent/step-parent living in the same household as the student.
+**In the case of medical reasons, a family member is defined as the spouse, minor or dependent children/stepchildren/foster children (including wards and children for whom the student is legal guardian), or parent/step-parent living in the same household as the student.

 APPEALS FOR TUITION DEFERMENT